mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      Step 28

-  .. admonition:: todo

-     Take picture

 29. Normally, the NUC is supplied by a 19V battery through its charger.
 In reality it can work fine with a voltage going from 12-19V DC.
 As the battery provides a DC voltage of 22.2V, a buck converter is needed to connect the NUC to it.

-*Take : The Wingoneer XL4016E1 buck converter, a DC plug 11116 to connect the circuit to the NUC, an XT60 male plug to connect the circuit to the battery, 2 pairs of wires red and black, shrink tubes and non-conductive tape.
+  * Take: The Wingoneer XL4016E1 buck converter, a DC plug 11116 to connect the circuit to the NUC, an XT60 male plug to connect the circuit to the battery, 2 pairs of wires red and black, shrink tubes and non-conductive tape.

   .. figure:: _static/cables_converter.jpg
      :width: 800